- What is a black hole?

 In this basic sense, anything at all could be a black hole if it were squeezed into a sufficiently tight space.
 To turn the Earth into a black hole, for example, you’d have to squish it down to about the size of a peanut.
 But in practice, it takes quite a bit of energy to compress something enough to create black hole conditions.
 You need something as big as a star.

-While a star is still burning1, the heat energy it emits keeps the star expanded to a certain size.
+While a star is still burning[1.
+I.e., the atoms inside of it are still undergoing nuclear fusion reactions and emitting energy as heat and light.], the heat energy it emits keeps the star expanded to a certain size.
 But eventually, once all of its fuel runs out, there will be no energy left to counteract the attractive gravitational forces of all that mass, and the star will collapse.
 Depending on the size of the star, it may end up as something called a white dwarf or a neutron star.
 But if it’s at least three times as massive as our sun, it’ll collapse into a black hole.

-Nothing can ever come out from within the Schwarzschild radius – no energy or matter of any kind.2 Black holes can swallow planets, stars, and anything else nearby.
+Nothing can ever come out from within the Schwarzschild radius – no energy or matter of any kind.[2.
+Technical note: in 1974, Stephen Hawking discovered that according to quantum mechanics, black holes should actually emit some radiation.
+The mechanism for this is way too complicated to get into in a footnote, but if it were true, then black holes could evaporate over time as they lose energy.]
+Black holes can swallow planets, stars, and anything else nearby.
 And if you’re outside of a black hole, you have no way to tell what’s inside.
 All you can determine is its mass, its electric charge, and how fast the whole thing is spinning.
 This is the so-called ‘no-hair’ theorem (seriously), and it results in the aforementioned information loss paradox: you can determine a lot of things about an object outside of a black hole, but once it falls in, all of that information becomes inaccessible.
-For similar reasons, the Schwarzschild radius is also called an ‘event horizon’,3 because nothing from inside of it can ever have a causal effect on anything outside.
+For similar reasons, the Schwarzschild radius is also called an ‘event horizon’,[3.
+Another technical note: only a non-rotating black hole has an event horizon at the Schwarzschild radius.] because nothing from inside of it can ever have a causal effect on anything outside.